Table of Contents

 No matter how many ShipBob fulfillment centers you use, all returns can be created and tracked from the Returns page of the dashboard.
 From here, you can view detailed information and track the return by the returned item’s ID.

 You’re given the option to purchase our discounted labels

 Merchants working with ShipBob get shipping discounts from carriers including UPS, USPS, FedEx, and DHL.
 This applies to shipping for return orders as well.
 However, if you get your own labels, it’s only a $3 processing fee with ShipBob.

 No ecommerce business can prevent 100% of returns, but there are ways to make the returns management process easier and more profitable.
 Instead of viewing returns as lost sales, think of them as an opportunity to improve your products and create a remarkable brand experience.

-To learn more about how ShipBob can help you manage returns, click the button below to request a quote.
+To learn more about how ShipBob can help you manage returns and other inbound and outbound logistics processes, click the button below to request a quote.